Vertical Oval Tank Volume Calculator - Calculate volume in litres, gallons, cubic feet, bbl, cubic meters

 However, the definitions for r and a provided might not be accurate.
 Generally, for an oval tank with semicircular ends:

-• r represents the radius of the semicircle (half the diameter of the circular end).
+rrepresents the radius of the semicircle (half the diameter of the circular end).arepresents the straight sides of the stadium shape.

 In correct terms:

-• a is related to the height and width, though not directly equal to h - w.
+r = w / 2(radius is half the width of the circular end).ais related to the height and width, though not directly equal toh - w.

 For a typical oval tank design, a is often derived from the overall tank dimensions but should not be assumed as h - w without proper verification.
 In simplified cases, a can be approximated as the height minus the diameter of the semicircle (w), but this is not a universally standard definition.